- Get Involved

 So I guess SWD must be changing lives, otherwise would you be on that yacht cruising the South Pacific Islands with a beer in your hand?

 David’s reply was measured and honest.

-And from that place of non-judgment people start to find themselves.
-They stop comparing, and start finding solutions.
+People start to find themselves; they stop comparing and start finding solutions.

 Disadvantaged and ‘at risk’ youth become team players and mentors.
 Profoundly disabled kids engage with life.

-And our Hobart team members leave Sydney as disabled people and arrive in Tasmania as sailors.
+And our Hobart team members arrive in Tasmania as elated sailors.
 Somewhere in the middle of Bass Strait, they find themselves.

 Of course, permanent change comes slowly.
 We open up a window and offer people the opportunity to look through it.
 But it’s up to them to facilitate the outcome.